Kevinli-project/News-Summarizing-Agent/README.md

 The goal is simple: understand what’s happening without spending all day reading the news.

+##  How It Works

+This project uses a multi-agent LLM pipeline to turn raw news into clean summaries.

 <img width="2048" height="909" alt="image" src="https://github.com/user-attachments/assets/d4a0331a-8752-4b07-ab97-451dd6990daf" />
+*Figure: High-level architecture of the multi-agent LLM pipeline.
+User input is routed through a Router LLM to specialized agents for presentation, question answering, and evaluation before producing the final output.*

+1. **Router LLM**
+   Every user input first goes through a Router LLM, which determines what kind of task is being requested (e.g. news presentation vs. a follow-up question) and routes it to the appropriate agent.

+2. **Presenter LLM**
+   For news presentation, the request is sent to the Presenter LLM.
+   It focuses on:
+   - Reading and aggregating news
+   - Extracting what is important
+   - Presenting the information in a clear, high-level format

+3. **QA LLM**
+   If the user is interested in a particular article, the Router sends it to the QA LLM.
+   This agent can:
+   - Visit original articles
+   - Search the internet for additional context
+   - Generate detailed, source-backed answers

+4. **Evaluator LLM**
+   The Evaluator LLM reviews the QA LLM’s decisions, to make sure QA LLM’s response is evidence based.

+5. **Final Output**
+   The refined response is sent back to the user, along with source links for transparency and further reading.

+This separation of responsibilities keeps the system fast, modular and specialized, and easy to extend.

 <img width="2328" height="984" alt="image" src="https://github.com/user-attachments/assets/e3cfd2d3-368a-41c7-823e-b7005c17aef0" />